beyondsimulations/emergencyservices/README.md

 ## Getting started
 ### Prerequisites
 Julia 1.6 and GAMS have to be installed on the machine executing the code in this repository.
 Furthermore, a valid GAMS license is neccessary to solve the districting optimisation with CPLEX.
-Else choose the option "opensource = true" in the file "start_framework.jl" to change from CPLEX to Cbc.
-Note, that Cbc is much slower than CPLEX by a factor of 150.
+Alternatively, you can choose the option "opensource = true" in the file "start_framework.jl" to switch from CPLEX to Cbc.
+Note, that Cbc is much slower than CPLEX (by a factor of 200 on our problems).

 ### Installation
 1. Install Julia 1.6 and GAMS (use a valid GAMS license and installation if you want to use CPLEX for the district optimisation)